mbdevpl/Smoothie/README.md

 See documentation in /doc directory.

-See the license in /LICENSE.md file.
+See the license in /LICENSE and /NOTICE files.

 See the complete source code in /src directory.